sbweeden/ivgdemo/pam/readme.md

 MAPPED_USER="testuser"
 ```

+The `PORT` field is optional and is only really useful if testing against an ISVA instance configured for IBM Verify Gateway when the ISVA Web Reverse Proxy runs on a non-standard port.

 Edit the `pamdemo.yaml` file, and update the image location to your own docker registry - somewhere you've made your built image available.

 Deploy the secret, pod, and NodePort service to kubernetes with:

 ```
 ./deploy.sh